Mobile-Telematics/TelematicsApp-Android-Dashboard/README.md

 `deviceToken` - is the main individual SDK user identifier.
 This identifier is used as a key across all our services.

-`accessToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual statistics and user scoring by UserService APIs calls.
+`accessToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual statistics and user scoring by UserStatistics API calls.

 ### Set Dashboard mileage limit

-A value that determines when the dashboard will be unlocked to display statistics.
+A value that determines when the dashboard will be unlocked to display statistics and scorings.

 ``` kotlin
     dashboardModule.setDashboardMileageLimitKm(10)